wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-example.md

 <img src="../../../../assets/img/connectors/jira.png" title="Calling insert operation" width="800" alt="Calling insert operation"/>

-* `/createIssue `: The user sends the request payload, which includes the issueFields (the project info, summary, description and the issue type).
-This request is sent to WSO2 EI by invoking the jira API.
+* `/createIssue `: The user sends the request payload with the issue details (the project info, summary, description and the issue type).
+This request is sent to WSO2 EI by invoking the Jira API.
 It creates the issue in the corresponding Jira account.

 * `/getIssue `: The user sends the request payload, which includes the issue id or key that should be obtained from the `createIssue` API resource, and other parameters (fields and expand).